-Employees of state agencies and non-faculty employees of higher education institutions are eligible for annual career service recognition payments upon completion of 10 years of service in a regular full-time position or positions with an agency or institution of the state of Arkansas.
-The annual career service payment is included in the employee's regular month-end paycheck on the date-of-hire anniversary month every year beginning with the completion of 10 years.
+Employees of state agencies and non-faculty employees of higher education institutions are eligible for annual career service recognition payments upon completion of 10 years of service in a classified or non-classified, regular full-time position or positions with an agency or institution of the state of Arkansas.
+The annual career service payment is included in the employee's regular month-end pay check on the date-of-hire anniversary month every year beginning with the completion of 10 years.

 For more information visit the Career Service Recognition Payments FAQ on the Human Resources website.